ZenHubIO/API/README.md

+# Overview

+This describes the current version of the public ZenHub API.
+If you have any questions or feedback, please contact [support](mailto:support@zenhub.com).

-# Authentication
+## Authentication

 All requests to the API need an API token.
 Generate a token in the [Settings](https://dashboard.zenhub.io/#/settings) section of your ZenHub Dashboard.

-**Note**: Each user may only have one token, so generating a new token will invalidate previously created tokens.

 The token is sent in the `X-Authentication-Token` header.
-For example, using `curl` it'd be:
+For example, using `curl` it’d be:

 ```sh
 curl -H 'X-Authentication-Token: TOKEN' URL